Trump signs order to withdraw U.S. from TPP

 It remains unclear if Trump would seek individual deals with the 11 other countries in the TPP, a group that includes Canada and represents roughly 13.5 per cent of the global economy, according to World Bank figures.

-There was no immediate comment from Calgary, where Prime Minister Justin Trudeau is taking part in a two-day cabinet retreat with his ministers — a meeting where how best to deal with the Trump team is the main preoccupation.
+There was no immediate comment from Prime Minister Justin Trudeau or Foreign Affairs Minister Chrystia Freeland, who are in Calgary for a two-day cabinet retreat where how best to deal with the Trump team is the main preoccupation.

 Canada had been taking a wait-and-see approach to the TPP, with the Liberal government launching a sweeping consultation that appeared designed to postpone a decision until the U.S. resolved the question of whether or not to take part.